bryanbuchanan/junkbox/README.md

 # Junkbox

-Junkbox is a file browser and manager written in PHP intended to share and manage files in a presentable way.
+Junkbox is a file browser/manager that was designed to allow lazy, computer-stupid clients to manage *some* files on their web server without having to try too hard, and without the ability to screw things up.

 ![Junkbox](https://raw.github.com/bryanbuchanan/junkbox/master/screenshot.png)